-This initiative is being led by Dr. Marisol Clark-Ibañez (Professor in Sociology at CSU San Marcos) and Dr. Carolina Valdivia (UC President’s Postdoctoral Fellow at UCLA).
+This initiative is being led by Dr. Marisol Clark-Ibañez (Professor in Sociology at CSU San Marcos) and Dr. Carolina Valdivia (Assistant Professor in Criminology, Law & Society at UC Irvine).
 At the core of this initiative are 30 undocumented students, allies, and community leaders who are passionate about working with undocumented immigrants and conducting research.
 You can learn more about our team members here.

 The project has been supported by the Sociological Initiatives Foundation, the Latino Center for Leadership Development, UndocuScholars at UCLA, Palomar College, MiraCosta College, the North County Higher Education Alliance, and the ACT.